chepo92/Print2Go/README.md

 Some are just the endpoint with hardcoded response and no logic or validation.
 The endpoints are coded in [webapi.go](/webapi/webapi.go)

+# Autostart

+Acording to [instructions](https://openwrt.org/docs/guide-developer/procd-init-scripts), there is an example file included in the repo to make the script autostart at boot as a service.
+See: [PrintAndGo-srv](/PrintAndGo-srv), modify it acordingly to your configuration and ip.

 # Licence

 GPLv3.
 See [licence file](/LICENSE.txt)